vkoves/carbon-challenge/README.md

 ## Language Support

-The Carbon Challenge supports multiple languages, which can easily be tweaked in the `constants.ts`.
+The Carbon Challenge supports multiple languages using [Vue i18n][vue-i18n].
+To add a new language, add it in `src/constants/languages.ts` and then create a new language data in `src/locales`, modelled off of an existing one.

 We welcome any help adding new languages or fixing translations!

 ## Project Setup